-An internal (a.k.a. female) condom is a pouch you insert into your vagina.
-It's not the prettiest thing in the world (it looks a bit like a floppy, clear elephant trunk) but it is a method that gives you lots of control.
-Internal condoms work the same way that condoms do, except that you wear one on the inside instead of sticking it on a penis.
-They keep sperm inside the condom and out of your vagina.
+An internal condom is a pouch inserted into the vagina.
+It's not the prettiest thing in the world but it is a method that gives users lots of control.
+Internal condoms work the same way that condoms do, except that they're worn on the inside instead of sticking it on a penis.
+They keep sperm inside the condom and out of the vagina.

-Internal condoms help protect you from most sexually transmitted infections (STIs), including HIV.
+Internal condoms help protect users from most sexually transmitted infections (STIs), including HIV.

 Internal condoms take effort and commitment

 However, they must be used correctly, every time, no matter what, in order for them to be effective.

 If your partner won't wear a condom, but you still want protection against STIs, the internal condom is the way to go.

 No prescription necessary

 For those who can't make it to the doctor (or don't want to), internal condoms are available over-the-counter—though they can be a lot harder to find than other condoms.